 Sunday Mass Ministries

-Many opportunities to serve during the liturgy and during prayer services are available to parishioners.
-Scroll down below or use the links on the left to learn more about the various ministries and ways you might use the gifts God has given you.
+Many opportunities to serve during the liturgy and prayer services are available to parishioners.
+Below, you will find information on the various ministries and ways you might use the gifts God has given you.
 Let us know if the Lord is inviting you to begin serving in one of the ministries.

 The Ministry Sign-Up Form is the most recent request for specific areas of need.
 If you fill it out and turn it in on a Sunday or the parish office, someone will contact you.
 You can check a specific ministry listed or use it to let us know of another area you would like to be involved with.